5ajaki/SPP2-Applications/20456-SPP2 Namespace Application.md

 Similar to the relationship **Etherealize has with Ethereum**, we plan to create a BD department within Namespace, with the potential to evolve into the **standalone BD Arm of ENS** and the broader Namechain ecosystem in the future.

+**State of the Subname market**

+* 2M ENS names, but ~70% of all ENS name registrations happen through the ENS app (just one front-end).
+* 15M Offchain subnames, but ~99% of all Offchain subnames are self-hosted infra (time/resource-intensive) and attributed to cb.id and uni.eth subnames (just two wallets).
+* 1M L2 subnames, but 99% of almost all L2 subnames came from base.eth and linea.eth (just two L2 chains).

+**Opportunity**

+The data shows a massive untapped market for offchain and L2 subname registration.
+The demand is evident, but the reliance on self-hosted infrastructure and a small subset of wallets and chains indicates that the process is neither scalable, easily replicable, and therefore feasible for the average dev team or company, nor is it high on the priority list.
+The opportunity lies in creating out-of-the-box solutions to enable in-app offchain and L2 subname registrations, backed by a dedicated BD team focused on go-to-market execution, distribution, and industry outreach!

 Selling ENS is unlike traditional sales – it requires deep technical understanding, the ability to communicate its unique value proposition effectively (differs from industry to industry), and the expertise to navigate the Web3 ecosystems.
 With Cap’s experience in building and scaling BD and Sales teams (having previously founded and run a sales company), leveraging our network after 7 years in crypto, and hands-on involvement with ENS for 3 years, our team is uniquely positioned to drive this initiative.

 Building on [extensive experience](https://mirror.xyz/thecap.eth/2ijEyV8Gv2ioB5c3hT6gpWIMK45d2noLGP3KPEryQ-E) from 2024 in working with many clients, Namespace is launching a dedicated in-house BD team to drive ENS adoption through strategic partnerships, developer integrations, and ENS ecosystem expansion.
 This team will focus on collaborating with industry leaders and working to embed ENS into their core infrastructure, products, or apps.